Magura Glacier

 Topographic map of Livingston Island and Smith Island.

 Magura Glacier (ледник Магура, /bg/) on the southeast side of Tangra Mountains on Livingston Island in the South Shetland Islands, Antarctica is located to the north of M'Kean Point, northeast of Srebarna Glacier, south of Iskar Glacier and southwest of Dobrudzha Glacier.

+Location

 It is bounded by Great Needle Peak to the west, Vitosha Saddle, Vihren Peak and Helmet Peak to the northwest, Plovdiv Peak and Shishman Peak to the north, and Devin Saddle and Kuber Peak to the northeast.
 The glacier extends 3.5 km in southwest-northeast direction and 1.9 km in northwest-southeast direction, and flows southeastward into Bransfield Strait.

+Etymology

 The feature is named after Magura Cave in Bulgaria.

 Location

 Magura Glacier is centred at (Bulgarian mapping in 2005 and 2009).